telexintegrations/Weekly-Side-Hustle-Generator/README.md

 # Weekly Side Hustle Generator
- This is a Telex integration that users with weekly side hustle.
+ This is a Telex integration that generates weekly side hustle for users.

    ![image alt](https://github.com/telexintegrations/Weekly-Side-Hustle-Generator/blob/6162adab4d95a6d0cc096677d27e4fa84348ab94/e34feed0-f174-4a58-a398-8e9c0a3c0693.JPG)